afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <h2 class="h2-accent-warm">Before you read</h2>

-Some of this will feel **familiar**, even **repetitive** to you.
-Read it **so it stays with you** — something you **notice and reuse day after day** at work, not a page you skim once and leave behind.
+You might find parts of this post familiar — even repetitive.

-After every technology revolution came layoffs, and the people who stayed — usually the **last** anyone would let go — were not random: they were worth keeping because they worked in a more valuable way, and that value was <span class="accent-lead-red">the atmosphere they created in the team with how they work</span> — the *way* itself was the solution already in the room.
+After every cycle of technology revolutions, many times came layoffs, and the people who stayed — usually the **last** one anyone would let go — were not random: they were worth keeping because of certain fundamental qualities that's hard for anyone to overlook.

-This technology revolution — the **AI** wave — is **more aggressive** than the cycles we have lived through before.
-What keeps you valuable and employable is still the same *how* you show up — tone, judgement, the lift you bring.
-Only the **pace** changes: because the revolution is **aggressive**, that same remedy has to be **seen and applied aggressively** too.
+The current technology revolution — the **AI** wave — is **more aggressive** than the cycles we have lived through before.
+What keeps you valuable and employable is still the same fundamental qualities.
+Only the **pace** changes: because the revolution is **aggressive**, so the solution has to be **seen, expanded and applied aggressively** too.

+Many of us are already aware of fundamentals discussed here, but a mere awareness don't make us special anymore, but aggressive execution of them does.

-For that reason, what needs doing has to be **stated plainly in one place** — **this essay is that statement**.
-It is not a roster of tools to master in 2026, nor a grab-bag of productivity tips.
+This blog aims to be a reminder of those fundamentals, and a call to action to apply them aggressively.
+It is **not a roster of tools to master in 2026, nor a grab-bag of productivity tips**.

-It is not meant as preaching — just an observation from my own thinking and from working on a range of projects over the years.
+This isn’t **preaching** — just an observation drawn from years of thinking through these problems across a range of projects.

 <h2 class="h2-accent-warm">With that out of the way</h2>

 AI makes it easy to solve problems quickly, and almost anyone can play that game.
 The ones who get ahead **think first** — then **eliminate** problems instead of trying to fix everything.

-When the cost of **motion** drops, the scarce thing becomes **direction**: what should exist in the system at all.
 Tools accelerate whatever habit you already have — including the habit of treating symptoms faster instead of removing causes.
 That is why raw speed stops impressing almost immediately: volume was never the hard part.
-The hard part was always the **right delta** — less invalid state, less machinery, less scope that fails a user-value bar — and that delta is still earned, not generated.

 ## Employability in today's AI world

 First and foremost, no one can predict the future — and I’m certainly in no position to even pretend I can.
 One strategy could be optimism.
 You know, the same kind we all have when we confidently think, “Yeah, earthquakes?
 Not happening in my city.”
 It sounds illogical, but if it gives peace of mind, why not!

 If we really need to talk about employability in the context of AI, here is what I think.
-Employability already tilts toward people who think about **what** they are building — not only how **fast** they clear a board.
+Employability already tilts toward people **who think about what they are building — not only how fast they clear a board**.

 **Fast** is a commodity now.
-In today's world, fortunately or unfortunately, the more `faster` you are, it implies the more `tokens` you used.

-Sure, you can finish an entire epic in one sprint by spinning up 10 AI agents and going full Productivity Pro Max™.
-But let’s be honest — you didn’t become exceptional.
-You just scaled your AI bill.

-The process might look impressive.
-The outcome might even be good.
-But the person?
-Still replaceable.

-Think of that one person on a team whose only goal is to move a JIRA ticket from “In Progress” to “Done".

-Wouldn’t you already start wondering if you could just use coding assistants instead of relying on them?
+In today's world, fortunately or unfortunately, the more `faster` you are, it may simply imply, you just used `more AI tokens`.
+There was a time when this was not the case.
+When you were faster in solving things, the appreciations flowed in.
+It didn't matter the quality index of what you produce, you were valued because you could rapidly understand complex systems written by others, implement new features quickly, and fix bugs in tangled, difficult codebases.
+You kept repeating this pattern in your team, and the steady stream of praise became real fuel that kept your momentum going.
+You were the Rockstar of the team, and it felt damn good to be in that position.

+However, that perspective has started fading fast.
+The difference in raw speed between you and others is no longer as dramatic as it once was.
+The gap has narrowed significantly — largely because AI has made “getting things done quickly” far more accessible to everyone.

+Your existing reputation might still keep you looking like a rockstar for a while, especially if your team already knows you from before the AI wave.
+But it’s only a matter of time before perspectives shift.

+So let’s ask ourselves honestly:
+**Who is the person in the team you would actually fight to keep around?**

 ## The myth of “Coders lose, Engineers win”